MiamiOH-CSE274/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?
+The purpose of this program is to create a Sierpinski triangle and write it to a file.
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+Yes the program produces output.
+The output produced is a file.
+The file ends up in triangle.html.
 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+Yes the input is a triangle size.
+The input is provided by the user in main when doTriangle method is called.

 Step 2
 -------